Estée Lauder

 Moat Score

-Largest pure-play prestige beauty conglomerate (La Mer, Clinique, Estée Lauder, MAC, Tom Ford, Jo Malone) with deep brand portfolio — moat real but currently weakened by Asia travel retail collapse and SK-II / Korean / Chinese competitive pressure.
+Largest pure-play prestige beauty conglomerate (La Mer, Clinique, Estée Lauder, MAC, Tom Ford, Jo Malone) with deep brand portfolio — moat real but still strained by makeup softness and Korean/Chinese competitive pressure, even as Mainland China share gains and travel-retail sequential improvement support the Beauty Reimagined turnaround.

 Estée Lauder's moat is a portfolio of prestige beauty brands with global distribution scale — durable in theory, currently strained:

 - Prestige Brand Heritage: La Mer, Estée Lauder, Tom Ford, Jo Malone, MAC, Clinique combine for one of the deepest prestige beauty portfolios globally.
-Brand heritage and pricing power persist even through current weakness — La Mer maintains $300+ price points and gross margins materially above mass-beauty peers.
+Brand heritage and pricing power persist even through current weakness — La Mer maintains $300+ price points and remains a top organic-sales contributor; fragrance (Tom Ford, Jo Malone, Le Labo) is delivering double-digit organic growth.

 - Global Distribution Footprint: Distribution scale across department stores, travel retail, specialty (Sephora, Ulta), and DTC remains a competitive advantage smaller prestige players cannot match.
-The Asia travel retail collapse is cyclical, not structural — recovery thesis hinges on Chinese consumer return.
+Asia travel retail is no longer in freefall — Q3 posted low-single-digit growth with Hainan retail sales up ~30% — but Beijing/Shanghai retailer transitions and Chinese discretionary demand still set the pace of recovery.

-- M&A and Brand Building Track Record: EL has a long track record of acquiring and scaling prestige brands (Tom Ford, Jo Malone, Bobbi Brown, La Mer).
-Capital allocation track record is real, although recent acquisitions (Tom Ford, Deciem) have been mixed on near-term returns.
+- M&A and Brand Building Track Record: EL has a long track record of acquiring and scaling prestige brands (Tom Ford, Jo Malone, Bobbi Brown, La Mer, Deciem/The Ordinary).
+Capital allocation track record is real, although recent acquisitions have been mixed on near-term returns and makeup brands (notably MAC) still need work.

 Ten Moats Verdict

-Estée Lauder's moat is brand + distribution scale, AI-neutral but currently strained by competitive and consumer headwinds.
-The thesis is turnaround execution and Chinese consumer recovery, not technological — current valuation provides material margin of safety with elevated execution risk.
+Estée Lauder's moat is brand + distribution scale, AI-neutral but currently strained by competitive and category (makeup) headwinds.
+The thesis is Beauty Reimagined / PRGP execution plus sustained China and travel-retail recovery — Q3 showed directional progress, but Q4 (Aug 19) still has to confirm it.
+Valuation offers turnaround optionality with elevated execution risk.

 N/A.